We work from Monday to Friday, 10 am to 1 pm.

 Before a long trip, have a medical check-up to make sure your diabetes is in good control and get your insulin dosages adjusted to your blood sugar levels.
 Plan your diet as per availability of food or carry healthy food.
 Insulin becomes ineffective when exposed to extreme temperature (low or high) hence carry insulin in your hand luggage and not in checked luggage which is stored in extreme cold temperature, sometimes freezing temperatures.
 Carry insulin injection in coolant pouch and keep injection in butter compartment once you reach your hotel.

 Commercially insulin coolant pouches are available which can keep the insulin cool up to 48 hours or more depending upon the make.
-You can even invest in a quality insulated wide-neck thermos bottle with at least a one-liter capacity and 18 to 24-hour cooling/heating duration.
+You can even invest in a quality insulated wide-neck thermos bottle with at least a one-litre capacity and 18 to 24-hour cooling/heating duration.

 If you inject insulin while in flight, be careful not to inject air into the insulin bottle.
 In the pressurized cabin, pressure differences can cause the plunger to “fight you.”
 This can make it hard to measure insulin accurately.

 When you’re sick, you’re under stress.
 To deal with this stress, your body releases hormones that help it fight disease.
-These hormones raise blood glucose levels and interfere with the blood glucose-lowering effects of insulin.
+These hormones raise blood glucose levels and interfere with the blood-glucose-lowering effects of insulin.
 As a result, when you are sick, it is harder to keep your blood glucose in your target range and you must take extra food, keep monitoring and take extra insulin as per blood sugar level.

 When you have a cold or flu, or if you have a fever for a day or two, your body needs extra sugar for energy to help fight the illness.
 If you’re feeling too sick to eat, your body will get its energy by releasing blood sugar from stored supplies in the liver, making your blood sugar level rise.
-That’s why you need to keep taking your insulin or diabetes medication on when you’re sick to control your blood glucose levels even though you may not be eating or may be eating less than normal.
+That’s why you need to keep taking your insulin or diabetes medication when you’re sick to control your blood glucose levels even though you may not be eating or maybe eating less than normal.

 If a woman has poor control of her diabetes during pregnancy, which means that her blood sugar levels are often above normal, this increases the chances for problems for her baby like,